This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 1 cup bread flour, 1 ½ tsp instant dry yeast, 1 cup warm water

-• In the bowl of a stand mixer, combine the poolish, bread flour, instant yeast, wheat germ, and water.
+• For the bread: In the bowl of a stand mixer, combine the poolish, bread flour, instant yeast, wheat germ, and water.
 Mix on low until the dough is combined, 4-6 minutes.
 Add the salt.
 Mix on medium until the salt is incorporated, 2-3 minutes.
 The dough will be sticky and wet.

 3 ½ cups bread flour, ½ tsp instant dry yeast, 3 tbsp wheat germ, 1 cup water, 1 ½ tsp kosher salt